verb/kubernetes/docs/proposals/image-exec.md

     rather than a config-time solution)
   - not require direct access to the node
   - re-use existing container image distribution channels
-  - enable detection of pods that have been modified by an exec (¿tainted¿ pods)
+  - enable detection of pods that have been modified by an exec ("tainted" pods)

 ## User Stories